PustakP/HomeSense-AWS/README.md

 ## Troubleshooting
 - If `cdk deploy` fails, check AWS credentials and region
+- Ensure your `.env` and `frontend/.env.local` files are present and valid
 - Use `cdk destroy` to remove all resources
 - Check CloudWatch logs for Lambda/API errors